 It is important for a tenant's need for adaptations to be considered in the context of wider welfare legislation such as the Chronically Sick and Disabled Persons Act 1970.
-Where need has been assessed, adaptation is deemed to be the best way to meet the need and in a given case it is a priority for the need to be met, the local authority must ensure that the need is met.
-The Association must be mindful of this duty and assist the Local Authority to address tenant needs as far as possible.
+Where a tenant has an assessed need for an adaptation the Local Authority must address that need.
+The Association must be mindful of this duty and assist the Local Authority to meet tenant needs as far as possible.